Brito Sozinho

-Brito António Sozinho is an Angolan diplomat.
+António Brito Domingos Sozinho, also known as Brito Kissonde, is an Angolan diplomat.
 He is currently the ambassador to Mozambique, Swaziland, Malawi and Madagascar.
 Sozinho previously served as the ambassador to Nigeria, Benin, Togo, Tanzania, Kenya, Uganda, Seychelles, Burundi, Guinea-Bissau, Senegal, and Sweden.

 Sozinho was a part of the liberation struggle in Angola, and is a very influential diplomat in the Ministry of External Relation in Angola.
 He is one of wealthiest Angolans and has earned a stake in the country's highly lucrative oil industry.

 During his time as Angola's representative to Guinea-Bissau, Sozinho was given the National Order of Merit of Co-operation and Development, which is Guinea-Bissau's highest award.